-But when I know what to write, when I figured out what I’m going to say, the question I’m often asked is, “Do you start with the headline, or do you work the headline last?”
+But when I know what to write once I figured out what I’m going to say, the question I’m often asked is, “Do you start with the headline, or do you work the headline last?”

 Let me share with you a formula I use.

 First, when I write a new piece of copy, I tend to start with the body copy, then create the headline and add headers/subheads throughout.
 I may start with an idea for a headline that will drive the story, but it may not be the one I end up with.
 With existing copy, it’s the other way around: I start with a better headline — after reading the copy, and if the idea or story is good enough — and then rewrite the rest.

-Sometimes (in fact, a lot of times), my client’s copy is pretty good, and the main idea and offer are solid.
+Sometimes, my client’s copy is pretty good, and the main idea and offer are solid.
 The culprit behind a poor response, and this is true almost nine times out of 10 in my estimation, is a poor headline.
 And it’s often the one element I test the most, too.

-Reason is, the headline is the pivotal element in copy upon which the success of your copy will hinge.
-If people are not interested enough in reading the copy further after reading the headline, they will leave without reading any more — regardless of how good the copy, the product, and the offer are.
+The reason is, the headline is the pivotal element in copy upon which the success of your copy will hinge.
+If people are not interested enough in reading the copy further after reading the headline, they will leave without reading the rest — regardless of how good the copy, the story, the product, and the offer are.

 So I tend to try to find a good hook for the headline.

-After a little bit of detective work, usually by going through some of the answers my client gives me after filling out my intake questionnaire, a good idea for a hook usually comes to me after tinkering with the headline a bit, sometimes after writing several of them until I come up with the one I think will pull best or capture the most attention.
+After a little bit of research, usually by going through the answers my client provided me in my intake questionnaire, a good idea for a hook usually comes to me after tinkering with the headline a bit, sometimes after writing several of them until I come up with the one I think will pull best or capture the most attention.

 Most of my salesletters focus on five core components.